terop/env-logger/electricity-consumption/README.md

 ## Running

-[Poetry](https://python-poetry.org/) is required so install it first unless it is already installed.
+[uv](https://github.com/astral-sh/uv) is required so install it first unless it is already installed.
-Then run `poetry install` to install required dependencies.
+Then run `uv sync --frozen` to install required dependencies.
 A sample configuration file is available at `config.json.sample`, copy it to `config.json` and modify accordingly.
-Finally run the script itself located in the `electricity_consumption` directory with `poetry run python store_consumption.py`.
+Finally run the script itself located in the `electricity_consumption` directory with `uv run python store_consumption.py`.
 The configuration file can also be provided by using the `--config` flag.